-- 28.1 Each competitor may have no more than two cars available for use at any one time during an Event. - 28.2 Any driver who decides to use another car or whose car has a change of survival cell following the qualifying practice session must start the race from the pit lane following the procedures detailed in Article 38.2.
-Under these circumstances: - a) The car concerned will not have to comply with the requirements of Article 34. - b) The car will be permitted to carry out one reconnaissance lap when the pit lane is opened for the race. - 28.3 No change of car is permitted after the start of the race.
+- 28.1 Each competitor may have no more than two cars available for use at any one time during an Event.
+Other than on the day of the race after cars have been released from post-qualifying parc fermé (see Article 34.4), any partially assembled survival cell will be deemed to be a car in this context if it is fitted with an engine, any front suspension external to the survival cell, bodywork, radiators, oil tanks external to the survival cell or heat exchangers. - 28.2 Any driver who decides to use another car or whose car has a change of survival cell following the qualifying practice session must start the race from the pit lane following the procedures detailed in Article 38.2.
+Under these circumstances : - a) The car concerned will not have to comply with the requirements of Article 34. - b) The car will be permitted to carry out one reconnaissance lap when the pit lane is opened for the race. - 28.3 No change of car is permitted after the start of the race.